ShermanMatthew/ShermanMatthew.github.io/_posts/2026-08-27-gen-ai-sql-agent-bot.md

 ## SQLDatabase Wrapper <a name="db-sqldatabase"></a>

-Next, we wrap our engine in LangChain’s *SQLDatabase* utility, scoping the agent to only the tables we want:
+Next, I wrapped the engine in LangChain’s *SQLDatabase* utility, scoping the agent to only the tables we want:

 ```python
 from langchain_community.utilities import SQLDatabase